GiO (Giorgi) JANIASHVILI (b.1989) is a composer and multimedia artist from Tbilisi, Georgia.He resides in USA.

 PERFORMANCE AND INSTALLATION HISTORY:

 ‘Ek –Stasis’ for piano.
-Performed by Maria Nemtsova (Piano) and G. Janiashvili (Sound projection) at Spectrum NYC (New York, NY)
+Performed by Maria Nemtsova (Piano) and G. Janiashvili (Sound Projection) at Spectrum NYC (New York, USA)

 • The performance of multimedia music theatre work 'Life is real only then, when I AM' (music, libretto, video/sound, lighting and direction by G. Janiashvili) performed by N. Simeha (baritone), M. Nemtsova (piano), A. Scully (cello), J. Hogan (flute),